charlieshao5189/HVAC-control-system/README.md

 # Introduction
 This repository is created for System Engineering Course project: HVAC control system.
 On this project we four team players work as a group to design a HAVC control system.
-This repository contain documents created by following [System Engineering Framwork].
+This repository contain documents created by following [System Engineering Framwork](https://github.com/charlieshao5189/HVAC-control-system/blob/master/Systems%20engineering%20files/systemEngineeringProcess.png).

 content of folders: